- HOW IT WORKS

 There’s no delicate way to put this, but the public bathrooms in Peru are not always kept to particularly high standards.
 Only the most upscale establishments will be stocked with toilet paper or soap, so you’ll be thankful later if you remember to carry some with you at all times for when the need arises.
 It’s also important to remember that in Peru, like most of Latin America, you typically dispose of toilet paper in bins next to the toilet rather than by flushing it, due to outdated sewer systems.

-While there is a budding budget airline industry in South America, the primary form of long-distance travel is still bussing by far.
+While there is a budding budget airline industry in South America, the frequent delays and canceled flights can become annoying very quickly.
+The primary form of long-distance travel has become buses for most travelers in Peru due to the scenery you get to enjoy.
 Use these long-distance rides to practice Spanish, get some reading done, research your next destination, etc.

 This is another good tip for saving money while traveling.
 It’s always smart to negotiate the price for services before you partake.
 This especially means asking and negotiating with a taxi driver what the final price will be before you even enter the vehicle.
 It’s also important to clarify what exactly is included with your purchase in order to avoid hidden charges (for instance, if you’re taking a tour, are all fees, taxes, entrances to national parks, etc. included?).